Roman relations with Nubia: Conflicts between Rome and Kush

 Roman interaction with Nubia started in the late first century BC after Egypt became part of the Roman empire, following the defeat of Mark Antony and Cleopatra at the battle of Actium (31 BC).
 The chronology falls under the Meroitic period (4th century BC to 4th century CE) of the kingdom of Kush.
-During the Meroitic period, the city of Meroe, located at Upper Nubia and about 200 km north of Khartoum, was the political, religious, and cultural center of the kingdom.
+During the Meroitic period, the city of Meroë, located at Upper Nubia and about 200 km north of Khartoum, was the political, religious, and cultural center of the kingdom.
 Soon after Egypt fell under Roman rule, C. Cornelius Gallus, the first prefect of Egypt appointed by Augustus, attacked Nubia.
 The Romans attempted to solidify their authority in Nubia by appointing a local ruler and forcing Kushite officials to pay tribute to Rome.
 However, the Kushites showed resistance against Roman control, resulting in a series of raids and counter-attacks between the Roman and the Kushite forces (Strabo, Geography 17.1.54).
 The Kushites attacked several cities and Roman garrisons, and statues of Caesar were pulled down.
 Led by Publius Petronius, the governor of Egypt, Roman soldiers fought back by capturing several cities, including Pselcis, Primis, Abuncis, Phthuris, Cambusis, Attenia, and Stadissias, and he reached as far as Napata and taking captives.
-According to Strabo, some captives were sold as booty, one thousand were sent to Caesar, and the others died of diseases (Strabo, Geography 1.17.54).During the series of conflicts, the Kushites crossed the lower border of Egypt and looted many statues (among other things) from the Egyptian towns near the first Cataract of the Nile at Aswan.
+According to Strabo, some captives were sold as booty, one thousand were sent to Caesar, and the others died of diseases (Strabo, Geography 1.17.54).

+During the series of conflicts, the Kushites crossed the lower border of Egypt and looted many statues (among other things) from the Egyptian towns near the first Cataract of the Nile at Aswan.
 One of the pieces of archaeological evidence of these conflicts is the bronze head of Augustus, dated to c.
-27-25 BC, now at the British Museum.
+27–25 BC, now at the British Museum.
 This bronze head belongs to an over-life-size statue of Augustus, originally standing in one of the Egyptian towns near the first cataract of the Nile, the area under Roman control at that time.
 The Kushite army invaded that region and looted many of the similar statues of Augustus in 24 BC.
 Although the Roman army was able to seize back some of the statues at the counter-attacks, they did not reach Meroe and thus were not able to reclaim this bronze head.
 The bronze head of Augustus was found buried beneath a local temple dedicated to Nike.
 It has been suggested that the bronze head was likely to be placed at the feet of Meroitic captors as a mark of the resilience of the Kushites against the Romans.